hertzmann/hertzmann.github.io/_posts/2024-06-21-judgments.md

 This post was spurred by many conversations I've had recently and over the years, especially with colleagues who draw or paint as a hobby and often feel insecure about it (as I have done as well).

+I'm trying to write more blog posts that have less editing, so this post is not currently edited much, but still it took awhile.

 # Making judgments

 For people who have the time and enthusiasm to make art, I believe that